andrewzm/EFDR/cran-comments.md

 * win-builder (release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking dependencies in R code ...
-NOTE

 ## Downstream dependencies
 There are no downstream dependencies

+## Vignettes
+Since vignettes are computationally intensive, these have been placed online and referred to in a minimal package vignette